 As well as being a natural, durable and highly recyclable material, little can compete with the magic that glass can offer visually.
-Glass-blowing as an art form dates back as far as 1st-century BC during the establishment Roman Empire.
-See how these contemporary artists have continued to exploit the properties of glass, to create incredible sculpture.
+The art form of glass-blowing dates back as far as the 1st-century BC, during the establishment Roman Empire.
+Below are six contemporary glass artists who have utilised the material to create incredible works of sculpture.
 Pictured above ‘Reconstructions in Colony Harvest’ (2012), flame-worked and hot sculpted American pressed glass by Amber Cowan.

 ‘Blue-Yellow cuboid segmentation’ (2015)

 Daniel Arsham is a multidisciplinary artist with projects ranging from architectural installation to sculpture made from volcanic ash.
 He created a series of figurative pieces made from compacted shattered glass, including a life-size casting of the artist Pharrell.
 Inspiration for the works came from the glass shards found in his home after hurricane Andrew in 1992.